 - If you notice red spots or you find your head is sore after removing the helmet, go for a bigger size.

+The padding of the interior of the helmet should not be too loose nor too tight on your face.
 It should fit enough that the helmet exerts even pressure over your whole face and not just on one point.
 After some use, the padding may break loose and fit the shape of your head gradually.

 However, if it slackens too much, enough that the helmet moves when you move your head from side to side, it means your helmet needs to be changed.
 Also, the helmet’s interior should be made of a fabric that is resistant to germs and doesn’t irritate your skin.